Huotes/CommitMaker/README.md

 I don't see women as objects.
 I consider each to be in a class of her own.

 In a world without fences and walls... who needs Gates and Windows?

+When Chuck Norris wants an egg, he cracks open a chicken.